 Related Recipes

-Loved this risotto and looking for more savory pumpkin recipes?
-Try my Pumpkin Curry or my Roasted Pumpkin Salad next!
-You’ll probably like my Butternut Squash Lasagna, Black Bean and Butternut Squash Enchiladas, or Butternut Squash Mac and Cheese, too.
-Yum!
+If you like other types of squash, you'll love my Butternut Squash Lasagna, Black Bean and Butternut Squash Enchiladas, and Butternut Squash Mac and Cheese, too.

-If you’re looking for a no fuss risotto recipe, my Instant Pot Risotto definitely fits the bill … there’s no standing over the stove required, yet it’s still turns out super creamy!
+Searching for a no fuss risotto recipe?
+My Instant Pot Risotto definitely fits the bill ... there's no standing over the stove required, yet it's still turns out super creamy!

 Pumpkin Risotto